sockeqwe/pages/content/perfectionism-vs-excellence.md

 #### Healthy striving for excellence
 Healthy striving is self-focused: "How can I improve?".
-If we translate this to code review, then the questions is: How can we improve this solution to make it excellent?
+If we translate this to code review, then the questions is: How can we improve the solution to make it excellent?

 Coming back to the code review example from above, the question we should ask ourselves is does using `Calendar` APIs make this piece of code more excellent?
 I dont think so.